December 13, 2017 at 3:52 PM

 - Provisioning compliance.
 IFRS9 was a large focus of many organisations this year with the looming 2018 deadline.
 Whereas the guidelines recommended that IFRS9 models be in place from FYE 2016/17 and run in parallel with the IAS39, we found that in many cases lenders did not do this and have run impact assessment prior to the deployment of IFRS9 for the FYE 2017/18.

 - Collections remained a primary focus for our clients in South Africa yet again in 2017.
-Whereas the collections space has been almost entirely operational, we’ve seen many collections departments and agencies introduce more analytical advances (right-time-to-call, for example) and collection coaching bots (Agent-X, for example).
+Whereas the collections space has been almost entirely operational, we’ve seen many collections departments and agencies introduce more analytical advances (right-time-to-call, for example) and collection virtual assistants (Agent-X, for example).

 - Machine Learning has arguably been the buzz phrase of the year.
 Many of our clients are embracing the concept of automating some of their decisioning, but how much automation is too much?